AlexanderKosik/kickstart_regex/content/sub.md

 Now comes the interesting part.
 We referenced our first group in our replacement string by using `\1`.
 Every opening group can be referenced again by a group number starting from 1.

-So we substitute our match with the content of the first capturing group (the filename without ending), followed by a literal dot and the file ending png.
+So we substitute our match with the content of the first capturing group (the filename without ending), followed by a literal dot and the file ending `png`.

 That gives us a lot more possibilities and we will practice this soon.
 Before that just a word about non-capturing groups.